NJR Research Fellows

 "This will be the largest study looking at outcomes of these operations.
 By analysing this data it will give both surgeons and patients more information on the expected outcomes and risks of complications following ankle replacements.
 The aim is that this will improve knowledge of ankle replacements that will improve future patient outcomes.”

-In May 2018, the NJR's Fellowship programme recruited for a fourth time, supported in partnership with the Royal College of Surgeons of England.
+In May 2018, the NJR's Fellowship programme recruited for a sixth time, supported in partnership with the Royal College of Surgeons of England.
 As the NJR/RCS Clinical Research Fellow from November 2018, Mr Rob Middleton has been exploring the associations between patient frailty and primary knee replacement outcomes.

 About Rob Middleton – Joint NJR/RCSEng Research Fellow